 As described in The Cuckoo’s Calling, with Robin’s first encounter with the spot: “The nondescript black-painted doorway of the office she sought stood to the left of the 12 Bar Café.”

 Strike and Robin’s office building is described as having a birdcage lift that’s perpetually out-of-order (unfortunate for the disabled Strike).
-His office is located on the second floor, above that of Mr. Crowdy, a graphic designer.
+The office is located on the second floor, above that of Mr. Crowdy, a graphic designer.

 From The Silkworm onwards Strike lives in the tiny flat at the top of the building, which consists of a kitchen/sitting room, bedroom and bathroom.
 In The Cuckoo’s Calling, the manager of the 12 Bar resides there.